Notes about Japan's health care system:

 27. Multi-payer system that works like a single-payer system because of the strict fee schedule.
 Hospitals and doctors compete for customers, but fees are set.
 This is like phone service in the U.S.

-27. Doctors often drive innovation of cheaper, more efficient technology because they want to be able to make more money for the same procedures.
+27. Doctors often drive innovation of cheaper, more efficient technology because they want to be able to make more money for the same procedures.28.
+Many hospitals and clinics are on the verge of bankruptcy.

 29. The list of procedures and treatments that are paid for by insurance is vast.
 U.S. critics cite a lack of coverage for pregnancy-related care, but the government gives pregnant a maternity grant of $3000 to cover prenatal care, delivery, and postnatal care to mother and child.